Bourton-on-the-Water Parish Council

 The maintenance contract was put out to tender for the period 2014-2017 and GBD was re-appointed for the second time.
 The new contract began on 1st April 2014 however as from August 2016 the remainder of the contract will be taken on by Bibury due to GBD's liquidation announcement.

-The invitation to tender for the period 2017-2020 went out at the start of February and will be considered at February's Committee meeting.
+The invitation to tender for the period 2017-2020 went out at the start of February and applications were considered at February's Committee meeting.
+A summary of the applications can be viewed via the attachment below:

 Our Volunteer Tree Warden, Sue, continues to work with the Council and she walks round the village regularly bringing to our attention any works that are needed to the Council's trees or the large number of trees that have been taken on by the Council as far as maintenance is concerned.
 She also carries out a number of various maintenance jobs such as applying winter washes, and doing minor pruning works.
 This has been particularly helpful in helping the young trees in Jubilee Orchard to become established, and thrive.
 It's an enormous help to the Parish Council and we're extremely grateful for her continuing commitment and assistance.